- We, or the author, purchased this item.

 I didn’t find it suffocating to wear though; the texture isn’t especially thick and I don’t think it’s comedogenic (I often get the question of whether a sunscreen causes breakout or not).
 It’s just that the finish is not matte at all!

 I’ll probably continue to use it this summer (which is already here in Dubai; during the day, it’s 30 degrees!
 After seven years though I’m more used to it), on my arms and legs when I go for a walk outside but for the face, I have other more interesting options!
 The promise of high protection is interesting, for sure.
-It’s also waterproof (all this grease has to be useful, I guess lol!), so it will be interesting if I want to go swimming.
+It’s also water-resistant (all this grease has to be useful, I guess lol!), so it will be interesting if I want to go swimming.

 Do I need to remind you that if you use it while out in the sun and swimming, you’ll need to use it very liberally and reapply often?
 I guess it’s always good to repeat it 😉